JJSlabbert/iTilt-digital-hydrometer/README.md

 # CAYENNE CHANNELS

-Channel 0: Constant Term

-Channel 1: Coefficient1 x 1000

-Channel 2: Coefficient2 x 1000

-Channel 3: Coefficient3 x 1000
+Channel 2: The Polynome (Coefficient T^3, T^2,.....Constant Term).
+Can not display on the Dashboard, See it in the Data Stream.
+Channel 3: The Firmware Version.
+Can not display on the Dashboard, See it in the Data Stream.

-Channel 4: Temperature
+Channel 4: Temperature in D Celcius
 Channel 5: Tilt
 Channel 6: Battery Voltage

-Channel 7: Gravity (Current)
+Channel 7: Gravity

-Channel 8: Publication Interval
+Channel 8: Publication Interval in seconds
 Channel 9: Original Gravity

-Channel 10: ABV Alcohol By Volume (Original Gravity-Gravity) X 131.258
+Channel 10: ABV

-Channel 11: WiFi Signal Strength (40-50 Excelent, 30-40 Good, 20-30 Reasonable, 10-20 LOW, 0-10 Very Low)
+Channel 11: Signal Strength

 ![image](https://user-images.githubusercontent.com/38969599/132103481-0bb79940-bee6-423e-93d6-77c358820f9c.png)